MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### addDays

-Add a number of days to a timestamp in an optional locale.
+Add a number of days to a timestamp in an optional locale format.

 ```
 addDays('<timestamp>', <days>, '<format>'?, '<locale>'?)